geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 Okay, if Comma is not really using..

 ##### **Geohot** [[00:13:30](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=810)]
-Who are these users we are talking about that potentially would use TinyGrid for training?
+Who are these users we are talking about that potentially would use TinyGrad for training?

 ##### **Geohot** [[00:13:34](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=814)]
 What do you mean?